RyanCheng98153/QC-CNN-hackathon/README.md

 # NCCU Quantum Hackathon

 ## Introduction
-Welcome to the Classical-Quatuan CNN Hybrid Model!
-This CQCNN model is splitted into two parts as below.
+Welcome to the Quantum-Classical CNN Hybrid Model!
+This QCCNN model is splitted into two parts as below.But the model is actually

 ### The Model Overview
 With four qubits, we start our Quantum filter.
 First, we use **angle encoding(RZ, RY)** to transform data into quantum state.
 And then we use **one-to-one stabilizer** to reduce the error flip bits.
 After the quantum layer, an 2-d array will be sent into our CNN model.